 Underlying disorders in patients with ear pain are treated.

 Patients should be instructed to avoid digging in their ears with any objects (no matter how soft the objects are or how careful patients claim to be).
+Patients with otitis externa should keep their ears dry.
 Also, patients should not irrigate their ears unless instructed by a physician to do so, and then only gently.
 An oral irrigator should never be used to irrigate the ear.

 Most cases are due to infection of the middle or external ear.